OUCHUNYU/framewut/README.md

 # framewut
 [![wut](misc/wut.png)](misc/wut.png)

-Python web frameworks and their nearly infinite configurations are frankly kind of a morass.
+**Python** web frameworks and their nearly infinite configurations are frankly kind of a morass.
 Like, we've all heard and take for truth that you should ditch the synchronous model for something async, based on libev -- you know like gevent, right?

 But then you start to play around with things, and notice that you can run things various ways.
 Python imposes no restrictions (or guidance!) on this.
 E.g. you can run a Flask app as a gevent WSGI server.
 But you don't monkey patch, and so your `time.sleep` test performs no better than just running a plain WSGI server synchronously.
-Or perhaps you compare a CPU-intensive task under sync and async, and the sync actually performs better!
+Or perhaps you compare a CPU-intensive task, sync against async, and there is little difference (or maybe synchronous does a little better!).

-Maybe you decide that for a great test you should run under Gunicorn with 10 workers as you might in production, and then you realize there are all these _worker classes_ there, like _Meinheld_ which claims it's a better async server, and is based on something called picoev, blah.
-Then you also notice that you can run a server written for _gevent_ with a _Meinheld_ worker and maybe you start to wonder, "can these just run together? does that even make sense?"
+Maybe you decide that for a really good test you should run under Gunicorn with 10 workers as you might in production, and then you realize there are all these _worker classes_ there, like _Meinheld_ (which claims it's a better async server, and is based on something called picoev, blah).
+Then you also notice that you can run a server written for _gevent_ with a _Meinheld_ worker and you start to wonder, "can these just run together? does that even make sense?"

 ### Anyway ...
-The above has more or less been my experience, and so I finally got tired of wondering and getting confusing information from The Google and decided to just sort of _sort it out myself_.
+The above has more or less been my experience, and I finally got tired of wondering and getting confusing information from The Google and decided to just sort of _sort it out myself_.

 Hence, this repository.
-It basically is a set of simple servers oriented around a few test scenarios, which are then run in various ways by combining frameworks and engines (or whatever each is called; frankly I don't really care at this point):
+Which is basically a set of simple servers oriented around a few test scenarios, which are then run in various ways by combining frameworks and engines (or whatever each is called; frankly I don't really care at this point):

 * A basic *hello world* test, ran synchronously and asynchronously, as a vanilla WSGI server, Werkzeug, Flask.
 * A *sleep* test, where we modify the *hello world* test to add a tiny `time.sleep` on the endpoint.
-* A *request* test, the most realistic test here, which modifies the *hello world* test to make a request to a remote page, and return the results.
+* A *request* test, a bit more realistic test, which modifies the *hello world* test to make a request to a remote page, and return the results.
 We not only test with async/sync engines, but with sync and async *request* libraries.
-* `TODO` A CPU-intenstive test comparing async vs. sync.
+* A CPU-intenstive test comparing async vs. sync.

 ## Getting started
 If you want to try this out, clone this repository and do